NOTE: This post may contain affiliate links from which I will earn a small commission. Any and all support is greatly appreciated!

 Mix this half and half with alfalfa pellets.

 But for non-lactating goats, grain is a personal choice.
 If you would like to feed a small amount of grain to your goats on a regular basis, you can!
 This is not necessary in their diet, but I find the small bit to be occasionally helpful as a distraction or method of dosing them with something.
 For a miniature goat, I would only give 1 cup daily—max, and for a larger sized goat I may consider 2.
 Wethers/male goats are a slightly different story — in this case, I do not recommend grain at all once they are over 6 months old — except for a buck in a difficult rut season.
-For growing male goats, do not exceed 1 cup of grain daily and be extra cautious in balancing the diet!
+For growing male goats, do not feed large amounts, and be extra cautious in balancing the diet!
 To read more about male goat diets, click HERE!
 Overall, grain is a personal choice, and it is no way a necessity in any given diet.
 You can choose to feed a small amount of grain, or none at all, either choice is your own.
 I am not a certified goat nutritionist, the amounts of grain I refer to are from personal experience and my own dietary calculations.
 None of these are exact measurements and every goat is different—please consult a vet for any dietary changes.

 Having a bit of grass or forage for your goats is a nice addition to a diet.
 The amounts of forage available is rarely enough to provide a complete diet, but is a wonderful thing to feed.
 If your goats don’t have forage in their pasture, you can even go out and cut some for them and put it in their enclosure.
 Just make sure all plants/trees are safe for them to eat.
 As for grass, I like keeping my goats on a bit of grass, but do not assume that goats are like horses and will graze all day.
 If, and I mean IF, your goats graze, it will be sparingly.
 Goats much prefer weeds, trees, branches, and other “browse” products.
 Do not rely on grass as a big part of your goats’ diet, even though it is a welcome addition.